Talk Dialect White Paper

 What Talk Dialect Will Do

-• Preserve every type of regional voice from Carlisle to St Ives to Thanet to Clacton-on-Sea to Marshall Meadows.
+• Preserve every type of regional voice from Carlisle to St Ives to Thanet to Clacton-on-Sea to Marshall Meadows through city and county.

 How It Works